--alias id_alias
+-alias id alias

-(Optional) Does not change the basic ID for the cluster, but does influence the VDisk_UID of every vdiskhostmap, both existing and new.
+(Optional) Specifies an alternate name that does not change the basic ID for the cluster, but does influence the VDisk\UID of every vdiskhostmap, both existing and new.
 These objects appear to have been created for a cluster whose ID matches the alias.